kjetand/kjetand.github.io/_posts/2021-09-06-test-in-source.md

 shared (or static) libraries, exposing public API headers that my main executable and unit test executable includes and links to.
 What my projects usually ends up with are lots of header files, source files, test source files, and most
 annoyingly:
-boilerplate code. - Ok, it's not that bad, because I love to program in C++, but can the experience be better?
+boilerplate code. - Ok, it's not that bad, but can the experience be better?
 By using C++20 modules and some simple build switches (macros), I will show you a technique of writing all your production code in source files only, together with the corresponding unit tests.
 That's right!
 We go from the need of _three_ files to actually needing to write just _one_.

 ## Motivation